Eddie Guerrero: WWE Champion (2004)

-At The Great American Bash, Guerrero defended the title against JBL in a Texas bullrope match.
+At The Great American Bash on June 27, Guerrero defended the title against JBL in a Texas bullrope match.
 JBL won after Kurt Angle (who was General Manager of SmackDown! at the time) reversed the decision after Guerrero appeared to have retained the title.
 On the July 8 episode of SmackDown!, Guerrero pulled a switcharoo with Shannon Moore, who was wrestling as "El Gran Luchadore" and wore the costume.
 On the July 15 episode of SmackDown!, Guerrero faced JBL in a steel cage match for the WWE title where El Gran Luchadore appeared again and cost Guerrero the match; he later revealed himself as Kurt Angle.
 Guerrero continued his feud with Angle.

+At SummerSlam on August 15, Guerrero lost to Angle after submitting to his ankle lock.
+Guerrero then allied himself with Big Show.
+Each week Angle and his new allies Luther Reigns and Mark Jindrak began targeting Guerrero and Big Show.
+Guerrero defeated Reigns in a singles match at No Mercy on October 3.
+General Manager Theodore Long booked a Survivor Series Elimination match between a team led by Guerrero and a team led by Angle.
+Guerrero's team consisted of himself, Big Show, John Cena (replacing the originally chosen Rey Mysterio), and Rob Van Dam.
+At Survivor Series on November 14, Guerrero's team defeated Angle's team.